pjbartlein/REarthSysSci/intro.md

 The current version of R is 4.3.2 (23 October 2023).

+Here is the link to Getting and using R for this course: [https://pjbartlein.github.io/REarthSysSci/installR.html](https://pjbartlein.github.io/REarthSysSci/installR.html) (Or use the `Tasks > Install R and Studio` menu tab.)

-Here are a few links to some GEOG 4/595 materials on R (note that the installation directions may pertain to a previous version):
+Here is a link to some GEOG 4/595 materials on R (note that the installation directions may pertain to a previous version):

 - GEOG 4/595 (Geographic Data Analysis):
   [https://pjbartlein.github.io/GeogDataAnalysis/index.html](https://pjbartlein.github.io/GeogDataAnalysis/index.html)
-- Getting and using R: [https://pjbartlein.github.io/REarthSysSci/installR.html](https://pjbartlein.github.io/REarthSysSci/installR.html)

 ## RStudio ##